Shekhawati

+Shekhawati is a region in the northern part of the Indian state of Rajasthan, comprising the districts of Sikar, Jhunjhunu, and Churu.
+The language of this region is also called Shekhawati, which is one of the eight dialects of the Rajasthani language.
+Shekhawati is known for its grand mansions, their architecture and Shekhawati paintings.

+Between the 17th and 19th centuries, Marwari merchants and Shekhawat kings built havelis in the Shekhawati region.
+It has structures, including houses, temples, and stepwells.
+All of these structures have painted murals, both inside and out.

-Etymology of Shekhawati
+Etymology

+Shekhawati derives its name from Maha Rao Shekha, a prominent Kachwaha Rajput chieftain who founded the region in the 15th century.
+The name is derived from the combination of "Shekha" (the name of the founder) and "wati," meaning "garden" or "garden of".
+Thus, Shekhawati literally translates to "The Garden of Rao Shekha".

 Shekhawati was first mentioned in the book Bankidas ki Khyat.
-A contemporary of Bankidas was Colonel W.S.
-Gardener, who used the word Shekhawati in 1803.
-Later James Tod wrote the first history of Shekhawati.
-The term Shekhawati was used frequently in Vamsh Bhaskar.
-Shekhawati is named after Rao Shekha.
+A contemporary of Kaviraja Bankidas Colonel W.S.
+Gardener, used the term "Shekhawati" in 1803.
+Later, James Tod wrote the first history of Shekhawati.
+The term "Shekhawati" is also frequently used in Vamsh Bhaskar.

 History

 Ancient history

-Many historians have considered this region included in the Matsya kingdom.
-Rigveda also provides certain evidences in this matter.
-Manusmriti has called this land as 'Brahmrishi Desha'.
+Almost the entire region of Shekhawati was once under the rule of the Gaur Rajput dynasty.
+After more than 15 wars with Gaur rajput dynasty gaur dynasty rulers lost their large part of kingdom into Shekhawati.
+Many historians believe this region was part of the Matsya kingdom.
+Rigveda also provides certain evidence in this matter.
+Manusmriti has called this land 'Brahmrishi Desha'.

-Shekhawati region was included in 'Marukantar Desha' up to the Ramayana period.
-Out of 16 mahajanapadas prior to Buddha, only two Janapadas, namely Avanti and the Kingdom of Virata, were counted in the Rajasthan area.
-This region was also influenced by Avanti but later on Nandas of Magadha defeated Avanti.
+The Shekhawati region was included in 'Marukantar Desha' up to the Ramayana period.
+Out of 16 mahajanapadas prior to Buddha, only two Janapadas (namely Avanti and the Kingdom of Virata) were counted in the Rajasthan area.
+This region was also influenced by Avanti, however Nandas of Magadha later defeated Avanti.
 Historians believe that Mauryas obtained the Rajasthan from Nandas.

-In ancient times Shekhawati was not limited to the present two districts.
-During the Mahabharata period, it was known as Matsya Kingdom and extended to the Sarasvati River.
-Matsya Kingdom was founded by King Matsya (named Matsya because he was born from a apsra living as a fish), Son of King Uparichara Vasu.
-During ancient times this region was divided into several janapadas.
+In ancient times, Shekhawati was not limited to the present two districts.
+During the Mahabharata period, the region was known as the Matsya kingdom and extended up to the Sarasvati River.
+Matsya Kingdom was founded by King Matsya (named Matsya because he was born from an apsra living as a fish), son of King Uparichara Vasu.
+During ancient times, this region was divided into several janapadas.
 Dhosi Hill, the revered hill bordering Haryana and famous for Chyavana Rishi's Ashram, as well as the place where Chyawanprash was formulated for the first time, has extensive mentions in the epic Mahabharat in Vanparv.